mattkimlinger/RTX_3080_Scrape/README.md

-# Preface
+# Dev Notes
-This was made for the average person like myself to have an advantage in what seems to be the never ending shortage of high-end GPU market.
+This was made for the <strong>average</strong> person to have an advantage in what seems to be a never ending shortage of high-end GPUs.

-Please use responsibly!

 # Tired of Seeing RTX 8080 "Sold Out"?